 Dev Diwali or Dev Deepawali is a Hindu festival observed in the Hindu month of ‘Kartik’, celebrated with great pomp and show in the Indian state of Varanasi, in Uttar Pradesh.
 Dev Deepawali is the ‘Festival of Lights of the Gods’ and falls on the Kartik ‘Purnima’ (full moon day), fifteen days after the celebrations of Diwali.
 It corresponds to the month of November-December in the Gregorian calendar.
 This religious ceremony is started by chanting of the holy Vedic mantras by the priests, lighting diyas at the ghats and the sparkling of fire crackers, to welcome and please the Gods and Goddesses.

 At the occasion of Dev Diwali, all the ghats of River Ganga is lighted with thousands of diyas and crowded with pilgrims.
 This utsav is celebrated every year in the holy city of Varanasi.
 The festivities can also be witnessed in Gujarat and other northern states of India.
 In the Indian state of Maharashtra, Dev Diwali is observed on the first day of the month of ‘Margashirsh’.
 Dev Diwali is commemorated to honour the victory of Lord Shiva over the demon named ‘Tripurasur’.
 For this reason, this festival is also known as ‘Tripurotsav’.
 The festival of Dev Diwali coincides with Guru Nanak Jayanti and Jain light festival.

-Dev Diwali 2017 was on November 03 Friday
+Dev Diwali 2018 is on November 22 Thursday